 Cash holdings at the onset of a financial crisis are a key determinant of investment by SMEs not only during the crisis but also during the recovery period.
 Cash-rich SMEs could maintain their capital stock during the global financial crisis, while cash-poor rivals reduced theirs.
-This gave cash-rich SMEs a competitive advantage during the recovery, resulting in a persistent and growing investment gap.
+This gave cash-rich SMEs an advantage when the economy rebounded, resulting in a persistent investment gap which grew over the seven years following the shock.
 The amplification effect was present for SMEs with both volatile and stable cash holdings and was particularly pronounced for younger and smaller firms.
 Competition dynamics and borrowing constraints seem to drive this amplification effect.